 The Best Drive-In Theatres Across Canada

-Temporary drive-ins are popping up across Canada this summer as a safe way to see movies.
-For a real sense of nostalgia, however, you can't beat these classic Canadian drive-in theatres, which have been screening your favourite films under the stars for decades.
+For a real sense of nostalgia, you can't beat these classic Canadian drive-in theatres, which have been screening your favourite films under the stars for decades.

-One of Canada’s oldest and most popular drive-in theatres is located just over an hour north of Toronto.
+One of the oldest and most popular drive-ins in Ontario is located just over an hour north of Toronto.
 Built in 1952, the Stardust Drive-In still has its original look and feel, and has hosted generations of Canadian movie lovers—and even movie stars, including John Candy and Jim Carrey.
 The Ace Ventura actor lived around the corner from the theatre at one time, and was known for sneaking in every weekend with his friends.
 Little did he know he would one day be up on the big screen, too!

 The Muskoka Drive-In has a unique claim to fame: it’s the only theatre in Canada with a cement screen that sits on top of a giant rock.
 That rock happens to be Canadian Shield granite, and it actually forms part of the screen, giving the theatre its catchy motto, “Meet you at the Rock!”
 Current owner William Alexander considered removing the granite when he purchased the theatre, but was told not to, given its historical significance.
 Is that what’s meant by being stuck between and rock and a hard place?

 For more record-breaking rocks, check out these mind-blowing Canadian geography facts.